bryanziehl/prima-veritas-kernel/02_NORMALIZE/README.md

 Normalization prepares data for **atomization**, not analysis.

-If a transformation would change meaning, intent, or interpretation, it does **not** belong in this layer.
+If a transformation would alter meaning, intent, or interpretation, it does not belong in this layer.

 ---

 ## Final Invariant

 Normalization makes structure explicit.

 It does not make data correct.